 Who cares about who I have been, who I am now, and who I am becoming?
 Who shares my interests?
 Who inspires me?
 Who listens to my story, honors my history, and invites me into their story?
 Now that my family is scattered/preoccupied/gone, who feels like “kin” to me?
 How can I pass on the wisdom I’ve accumulated through my life’s experiences?*

 I became an advocate of proactive aging when those kinds of questions roused me in the night, and when I discovered that I’m not alone in my concerns.
 I realized that I yearned not so much for answers, but for a way to explore my concerns out loud, in a circle of people who could listen deeply, who could hold and honor my deepest questions.
-These questions were explored in Circle of Caring, an organization I helped to found.
+These questions were explored in Circle of Caring, an organization I helped to found when I moved to Whidbey Island, WA.
 Read an article in the Seattle Times on Circle of Caring.